hadashiA/MRubyCS/README.md

 ![docs/screenshot_subasset](./docs/screenshot_subasset.png)

-This subasset is a TextAsset.
-To specify it in the inspector.
+This subasset is a `TextAsset` that can be assigned via the inspector or loaded from code:

-Or, to extract in C#, do the following:

 ``` cs
 var mrb = MRubyState.Create();